New City Free Library: History

 The library was officially launched on June 19, 1936, in response to a plan by the New York State Education Department to provide citizens of rural areas with library service.
 It began as a room in the New City School, opening one afternoon a week, but as the book collection of the library increased, space quickly became a concern.
 Funding also became a concern, particularly in 1950 when the New City School was no longer able to provide space or finances for the library.
 With grants and public donations, including a donation of land by the New City Fire Department, the library broke ground on a free-standing building on May 3, 1952.
-The library opened to the public on July 11, 1953, remaining opening for 12 hours each week.
+The library opened to the public on July 11, 1953, remaining open for 12 hours each week.

 As library membership and book collections continued to grow, the library expanded its hours and staff, also increasing its capacity with the addition of a trailer in the early 1960s.
 When the New City Fire Department deemed the building safe for occupancy only by 14 patrons at a time in 1965, a vote was held to appropriate sufficient funds for the library to purchase a new location, to which it moved on January 2, 1967.
 In 1977, the library purchased 3 acre of land.

-After budget was approved for the construction of a much larger building in December 2007, ground was broken in November 1978.
+After the budget was approved for the construction of a much larger building in December 2007, ground was broken in November 1978.
 The new facility contained 20600 sqft as well as a generous allocation for parking for 120 cars.
 With community support, the library took possession of its new property on January 19, 1980.
 Over subsequent years, the building has been expanded with 10700 sqft additional, including a children's wing, a circulation lobby and a basement which houses a technical services department and an audiovisual department.
 The current facility hosts over 200,000 volumes in 32000 sqft.